Australian Bureau of Statistics

 In performing our functions, we may collect and hold the following kinds of personal information about you:

-In performing our functions, we may also on occasion collect and hold the following kinds of sensitive information about you:
+In performing our functions, we may also on occasion collect and hold the following kinds of information considered sensitive under the APPs:

 How we collect and hold personal information

 We may collect personal information about you directly from you as well as indirectly from third parties.

 In performing our functions, we may collect your personal information using a variety of methods including:

 · in person and over the phone;

 · recording and surveillance devices (for staff and office security);